Religion in Kosovo: Islam

 The Sinan Pasha Mosque in Prizren was completed in 1615.

 After victory at the Battle of Kosovo (1389), the Ottoman Empire imposed Islamic rule on the region.
-Conversion was not obligatory, but had several financial, social and political benefits.
+Conversion to Islam was not obligatory, but had several financial, social and political benefits.
 Until the sixteenth century the degree of Islamisation in Kosovo was minimal, and largely confined to urban centres.
 The pace of conversions to Islam only increased significantly in the second half of the sixteenth century, possibly because converts thus became exempt from the cizje, a tax levied only on non-Muslims.
 By 1634, the majority of Kosovo Albanians had converted to Islam, although a minority remained Catholic.
 Besides the ethnic Albanians, and the ruling Turks who settled in Kosovo, the Roma and some part of the Slavic-speaking population (later called the Bosniaks or Gorani, to distinguish them from the Orthodox Serbs) also became Muslims, most of them, by far, Sunni; many of these belong to Sufi brotherhoods, although small a minority of Shia Muslims formed in the countryside.
 By the end of the 17th century, the Islamic population started to outnumber the Christians.
 Between 70.6 and 95.6% of Kosovans are Muslims.
-Most of them are Sunni, many of which belong to Sufi brotherhoods, among which are the Bektashi Order.
+Most of them are Sunni.

 Kosovo is not a member state of the Organisation of Islamic Cooperation.